mashupbots/plebify/docs/DevelopersGuide.rst

 to perform the actual work.
 In this way, the connector can execute many tasks concurrently; i.e. more than one task worker may be running at the same time.

-We choose the AKKA at the Actor Model framework to use because it has Apache Camel integration (in addition to scalability, fault tolerance, etc... that you should expect from any framework you use).
+We chose the Akka at the Actor Model framework because it has Apache Camel integration (in addition to scalability, fault tolerance, etc... that you should expect from any framework you use).
 Using Akka Camel for events and triggers actors just seems to make sense to us.

-In going with AKKA, we decided to use its Scala interface because it looks cleaner and simpler and its Java one.
+In going with Akka, we decided to use its Scala interface because it looks cleaner and simpler and the Java one.

-Here are a few other nifty features of AKKA we used:

-- Easy to define and parse a `HOCON <https://github.com/typesafehub/config/blob/master/HOCON.md>`_ configuration file.
-See the ``org.mashupbots.plebify.config`` package.

-- Finite State Machine (FSM) are really handy for complex actors like the job work that has to wait for tasks to complete without blocking.

-- Scheduler makes it easy to scheduling message retries where there an error or a limit has been reached.

-- Futures, a non blocking way for actors to wait for messages, are nicely integrated.
-The result of futures can be piped into an actor's message queue.

-- The Microkernel is a quick and easy way to package and distribute your application.

 Building Plebify